History of The City of Willows

 Through the 20th century, the courthouse underwent multiple small additions, but by the 2010s it required seismic reinforcement and modernization.
 Beginning in 2019, the State of California launched a major rehabilitation and expansion project.
 The work included restoration of the historic façade, removal of non-historic wings, and construction of a new two-story annex that added courtrooms and public service areas while preserving the integrity of the 1894 structure.

-The renewed courthouse reopened in September 2023, earning the California Preservation Foundation’s Design Award for Rehabilitation (2025).
-Today, it stands as a restored landmark blending 19th-century architecture with 21st-century function.
+The refurbished courthouse reopened in September 2023, earning the California Preservation Foundation’s Design Award for Rehabilitation (2025).
+Today, it stands as a restored landmark blending 19th-century architecture with 21st-century functionality.

 The Carnegie Library and Willows Museum